loveleif/backaboulder/content/en/opening-hours.md

 ##

+Deviating opening hours may occur on and around public holidays and during June-August.

 <!--
 You can use this template for temporary opening hours
 1. Remove this text and the html comment tags